uclibs/digitization-workflow/image-accessibility-standards.md

+---
+layout: page
-Digital Collections Image Accessibility Standards
+title: Image Accessibility Standards

-University of Cincinnati Libraries
+permalink: /image-accessibility-standards/
+---
 Prepared by Sidney Gao and James Van Mil -- September 2021

 The Digital Content Team is dedicated to ensuring that newly created